 On the surface, the new Gear Sport differs a little from the previous generation.
 The Gear Sport shares more similarities with the Gear S2 than the Gear S3.
 The metal body and the accents remain very serious looking, with different aluminum textures, brushed or polished, on different parts of the watch.

 Of course, the excellent rotating dial to help with navigating the menus remains.
+Too bad the ring nut (at least in my sample) seems somewhat loosely fitted, although during use it performs satisfactorily, when touched it tends to move and vibrate slightly.
+This is a pity because the overall quality of the watch is affected.
 The smartwatch still offers two slightly textured physical buttons, to make them easy to find, on the right edge.

 Finally, you can't ignore the watch band, as it's a big part of the design of any watch.
 By default, the Gear Sport offers either a blue or a black plastic bracelet (two sizes are included), which are rather nice on the wrist.
+The rubbery material is comfortable and never irritating.
 Rest assured though, if you don't like it, any 20 mm watch band will do.

 Samsung Gear Sport display